Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 ## Azure types

 `AzureOpenAI` connects to the Azure OpenAI service and can call all the operations available in the service.
 However, the types of the requests and responses are inherited from the `OpenAI` and are not yet updated to reflect the additional features supported exclusively by the Azure OpenAI service.
-TypeScript users will be required to cast to a more permissive type such as `any` to access those features.
+TypeScript users will be required to cast to a more permissive type such as `Record<string, any>` to access those features.
 Examples in [the Migration examples](#migration-examples) section show how to do this.